Sample of Participating Artists

 About The Event

 The Jacksonville Arboretum & Gardens and First Coast Plein Air Painters hosts A Brush with Nature, a plein air painting event, from 9 a.m. to 5 p.m. on Saturday, March 24 and Sunday, March 25.

-Enjoy the gardens while more than 40 of the region’s finest landscape artists would join the event and set up their easels to capture the essence of the Arboretum’s beautiful settings.
-The artists painted their favorite scenes from locations throughout the 120-acre site.
-Visitors strolled along the trails to watch and interact with artists as they worked.
-There were also be artist’s demonstrations, guided nature walks, food, live music and art activities for children.
+Enjoy the gardens while more than 40 of the region’s finest landscape artists set up their easels to capture the essence of the Arboretum’s beautiful settings and paint their favorite scenes from locations throughout the 120-acre site.

 What is the ‘Plein Air’ Tradition?